-(1) The Oregon Youth Authority's mission is to protect the public.
-One step toward achieving this is to employ, train, support and empower a competent and diverse workforce.
-Because we value excellence in public service to the youth committed to the Oregon Youth Authority (clients), local communities, and other agencies, the Oregon Youth Authority (OYA) will conduct criminal offender/criminal history information background checks, as described in these rules, for persons who seek to be employed with the OYA.
+(1) A major part of the Oregon Youth Authority's mission is to protect the public.
+In order to achieve this goal, we need to employ, train, support and empower a competent and diverse workforce.
+Because we also value excellence in public service to the youth committed to the Oregon Youth Authority, local communities and other agencies, the Oregon Youth Authority (OYA) will conduct criminal offender/criminal history information background checks, as described in these rules, for persons who seek to be employed with the OYA as well as potential employers who seek to hire OYA youth in off-facility work programs.

-(2) These rules provide guidelines on the procedures by which OYA obtains criminal offender/ criminal history information on applicants and subject individuals who apply for a position with OYA and how OYA applies such information to its determination about the employability of the subject individual.
+(2) These rules provide the procedures which OYA will use to obtain criminal offender/criminal history information on applicants and subject individuals who apply for a position with OYA, applicable contracted employees and those persons who seek to hire OYA youth in off-facility work programs, and explain how OYA will apply such information to its determination of employability or suitability to hire OYA youth.

-Stats.
-Implemented: Chapter 422, Oregon Laws, 1995 Hist.: OYA 2-1995, f.
+Stat.
+Auth.: ORS 420A Stats.
+Implemented: ORS 420A Hist: OYA 2-1995, f.
 12-19-95, cert. ef.
-1-2-96
+1-2-96; OYA 5-1997, f. & cert. ef.